 - Overall staff retention has been stable, with an average of 92 percent for the past five years.
-Manager retention has trended slightly higher, with an average of 93 percent over the past five years.
+Manager retention has trended slightly lower, with an average of 91 percent over the past five years.

-- Retirements in 2012 were 56 percent higher than projected, impacted by the of changes in retirement eligibility rules and benefit cost-sharing changes that go into effect January 1, 2013.
+- After a sharp increase in retirements in 2012, the number of retirements in 2013 dropped sharply providing evidence that the time of retirement decisions were impacted by the changes in retirement eligibility rules and benefit cost-sharing changes that went into effect January 1, 2013.

-For more information about how the University of Michigan Human Capital Report data and the consulting expertise of our Human Resource Information Systems staff can help support workforce planning, recruitment/retention and succession planning in your school, college or unit, please contact email@example.com.
+For more information about how the University of Michigan Human Capital Report data and the consulting expertise of our Human Resource Information Systems staff can help support workforce planning, recruitment/retention and succession planning in your school, college or unit, please contact UHR Senior Business Analyst Tom Palmer.